We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Bio-Kult Migréa is marketed to help your gut and mind by reducing tiredness and fatigue.
 Customers also report taking it to help prevent migraine attacks.

-The supplement contains the same 14 probiotic strains found in Bio-Kult Original, as well as the same amount of microorganisms — 2 billion CFUs per capsule.
+The supplement contains the same 14 probiotic strains found in Bio-Kult Original, as well as the same number of microorganisms — 2 billion CFUs per capsule.

 The main difference between the two supplements is that Bio-Kult Migréa also provides 90 mg of magnesium and 8 mg of vitamin B6 (pyridoxine).